SocraticPhoenix/BukkitBuzzIn/README.md

 The On/Off mode, when turned on, allows a player to buzz-in at any point as long as their team is not buzzed in yet.
 The list of buzzed-in players can be displayed with `/buzz display`, and will be displayed in order.
 Use `/buzz reset` to reset the list of buzzed-in players.
-You can also start a cooldown at any point with `/buzz cooldown`, which will only allow players to buzz-in after a delay. `/buzz cooldown` will also reset the list of currently buzzed in players, so new players can buzz in after the delay.
+You can also start a countdown at any point with `/buzz countdown`, which will only allow players to buzz-in after a delay. `/buzz countdown` will also reset the list of currently buzzed in players, so new players can buzz in after the delay.

 The Start/Stop mode, when turned on, allows a player to buzz-in only after buzzing in starts, and only if no one else is buzzed in.
-Starting buzzing in can either be triggered with the `/buzz start` command, or it can be started after a delay with the `/buzz cooldown` command.
+Starting buzzing in can either be triggered with the `/buzz start` command, or it can be started after a delay with the `/buzz countdown` command.
-Both `/buzz start` and `/buzz cooldown` reset the currently buzzed in player so a new player can buzz in.
+Both `/buzz start` and `/buzz countdown` reset the currently buzzed in player so a new player can buzz in.

+Finally, both modes support cooldowns, which can be set with the `/buzz cooldown` command.
+A cooldown will prevent a team from buzzing in again after their last buzz-in.
+Note that this delay applies even if the last buzz-in was not accepted (because someone already buzzed in, or because a countdown was not finished).
+This can help prevent teams simply spamming the buzz-in command/block while a countdown is active, or before a game master has used `/buzz start`.

 #### Buzzing in
 One option for buzzing in is to use the command.